DCaceres2018/DCaceres2018/README.md

 ### Hi there 👋
  # 💫 About Me:
 I am currently working for EY as a Technology Consultant.<br>I am finishing an Online Blockchain & Web3 Business Master with Founderz. <br>I consider myself an enthusiastic programmer who always wants to improve and learn.
-Challenges are my biggest passion and I love to work feeling fulfilled. <\br>
+Challenges are my biggest passion and I love to work feeling fulfilled.

 ## 🌐 Socials: